 Also of interest is that Glen Allen has more people living here who work in computers and math than 95% of the places in the US.

-The population of Glen Allen is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.77% of adults in Glen Allen have a bachelor's degree or even advanced degree.
+The citizens of Glen Allen are very well educated compared to the average community in the nation: 38.58% of adults in Glen Allen have a bachelor's degree or even advanced degree.

-The per capita income in Glen Allen in 2010 was $31,844, which is upper middle income relative to Virginia, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,376 for a family of four.
+The per capita income in Glen Allen in 2010 was $34,862, which is wealthy relative to Virginia and the nation.
+This equates to an annual income of $139,448 for a family of four.
 However, Glen Allen contains both very wealthy and poor people as well.

 The most common language spoken in Glen Allen is English.
 Other important languages spoken here include Spanish and Indic languages.